jtmzac/Anno-117_Specialist-Pools-Rebalance/readme.md

 The city watch specialists have been removed as the limitation of only affecting their respective buildings within range of the villa/officium makes them nearly useless.

-If you use my other mod City Watch Specialist Rework they will be automatically added back into Manx's specialist pool.

 ## What specialists remain
 All captains and military land based specialists are still present but have been divided up between the Procurator and Valeria.